 Our services include:

-- Consultation on the design of research program, sampling strategy
+- Consultation on the research design and sampling strategy

 - Joint field sampling

-- Target preparation for AMS 10Be and 26Al measurements
+- Sample preparation for AMS 10Be and 26Al measurements

 - AMS data reduction